sapegin/blog.sapegin.me/source/en/all/react-redux-spa.md

 * [Immutable data structures and JavaScript](http://jlongster.com/Using-Immutable-Data-Structures-in-JavaScript) by James Long.
 * 📺 [Immutable data and React](https://youtu.be/I7IdS-PbEgI) by Lee Byron, React Conf 2015.

+*After using Immutable for a while, I feel that it makes more problems than it solves.
+Consider using [seamless-immutable](https://github.com/rtfeldman/seamless-immutable).*

 ## CSS Modules

 CSS modules are like [BEM](http://getbem.com/) but they provide real class names uniqueness.
 And you don’t need to write long class names manually.
 We use CSS modules with [Sass](http://sass-lang.com/) and [Autoprefixer](https://github.com/postcss/autoprefixer).